birhanumoges/Sales_Prediction/README.md

 ## 📈 Key Insights

 - ✅ **Random Forest** outperforms Linear Regression for predicting total sales.
+- ✅ The **Decision Tree** model, while simpler, underperformed (R² = 0.795, MSE = 0.0726)
 - 📈 **Takeaway** sales show strong positive growth.
+- 📈 **Takeaway** sales channels dominate, while **In-Store** channels are declining.
 - 🍹 **Juice** is the highest-performing product.
-- 🍪 **Tea** and **Cookie** underperform and may need pricing/menu optimization.
+- 🍚 **Tea** and **Cookie** underperform and may need pricing/menu optimization.
+- 📈 Product bundling opportunities are clearly supported by the **recommendation system** and **clustering analysis**.
 - 🍰 **Sandwich** pairs well with other high-volume products—ideal for promotions.

 ---

 ## Conclusion

+This study demonstrates the practical application of machine learning in optimizing operations within the food and beverage industry.
+From data preprocessing to predictive modeling, regional sales analysis, product clustering, and recommendation systems, each component contributes to a data-driven understanding of customer behavior and sales trends.
-This project offers a complete analytical framework to improve sales forecasting, product strategy, and customer insights for cafes.
+This project offers a complete analytical framework to improve sales forecasting,improve operational efficiency, and profitability through intelligent analytics,product strategy, and customer insights for cafes.
 The insights derived help in:
 - Reducing inventory waste
 - Boosting revenue
 - Enhancing customer satisfaction